tristanlatr/WPWatcher/README.md

 # Whether to send emails
 send_email_report=No

+# Whether to send warnings.
-# Wheter to include warnings in the reports
+# If not, will not send WARNING notifications and will not include warnings in ALERT reports
-# If set to No, no reports will be sent if WPScan find warnings
 send_warnings=Yes

 # Wheter to include Informations in the reports
-# If set to Yes, reports will be sent every time
+# Reports will be sent every time
 send_infos=No

 # Will send emails even if wpscan exited with non zero status code
 send_errors=No

-# Default email report recepients, will always receive email reports of all sites
+# Global email report recepients, will always receive email reports for all sites
 # Must be a valid Json string
 email_to=["securityalerts@domain.com"]

 # Applicable only if send_errors=Yes
 # If set, will send any error output to those addresses (not to other)
+# Must be a valid Json string
 email_errors_to=["admins@domain.com"]

-# Email settings
+# Email server settings
 smtp_server=mailserver.de:25
 smtp_auth=No
 smtp_user=office